Amy Smith | About the Artist

 My "Iconic Women" series pays homage to the courage, strength, and independence of women for whom we all owe a debt of gratitude.
 The mixed-media approach offers a new perspective on women’s empowerment that leaves behind what society demands.
 My artistic roots began in New Jersey, but the rich California art community is where I found new levels of inspiration and mentorship.

-Featured in galleries including Saatchi’s The Other Art Fair, LA Art Show, and Wallspace LA, my pieces can be found in private collections and in several major city office buildings while other pieces have served as backdrops on popular tv and film sets including “Dear White People,”“Grownish,” and “Insecure.”
-My murals include an 8-foot image of Frieda Kahlo, featured at the San Diego North Park Art Festival and the painting of Maya Angelou in Hollywood, CA, was painted just before a peaceful protest in support of Black Lives Matter in 2020.I am a proud mother, activist, and an artist who never tires of exploring the edges of art, humanity, and hope.
+My pieces can be found in private collections and in several major city office buildings while other pieces have served as backdrops on popular tv and film sets including “Dear White People,”“Grownish,” “The L word”, "Picard" and many more.
+My murals include an 8-foot image of Frida Kahlo, featured at the San Diego North Park Art Festival and the painting of Maya Angelou in Hollywood, CA, was painted just before a peaceful protest in support of Black Lives Matter in 2020.I am a proud mother, activist, and an artist who never tires of exploring the edges of art, humanity, and hope.

 Inspiration